switchless-io/docs/docs/notes/Download file.md

 }
 ```

 If you are uploading files to S3, then you will need to use `skipper-s3` instead.
-Ref to [[Upload file]].
+Ref to [[Upload a file]].

 ## ref:
 - https://sailsjs.com/documentation/reference/response-res/res-attachment